HamzaQasim7/agri_connect/README.md

 ## Flutter Packages Used

-Some of the useful Flutter packages used in the Farmassist app are listed in the table below.
+Some of the useful Flutter packages used in the agriconnect app are listed in the table below.
 Refer to [pubspec.yaml](pubspec.yaml) for the complete package information.

 |                                                                     Package                                                                     | Functions                                                                                                                                       |
 | :---------------------------------------------------------------------------------------------------------------------------------------------: | ----------------------------------------------------------------------------------------------------------------------------------------------- |